Christmas LoverbyAda Stuart©

 Before she managed to launch a reply, he got up and joined the rest of the party with a smiling face and admired the new automated toy car Filip had just unwrapped.

-Oh, he thought he was such an alpha male she just wanted to puke, Jenny thought as she sent him a hateful stare.
-Turning to her cup, she took a large sip of her mulled claret and winced when she burned her tongue.
+Oh, he thought he was such an alpha male she just wanted to puke.
+Jenny sent him a hateful stare.
+Turning to her cup, she took a large sip of her mulled claret and winced when she burned her tongue again.
 Using her fork, she started to dig out the almonds and raisins instead.

 "I think you should at least try to be nice to him," her mother stated as she sat down by the table, looking straight at her.
 "I can't understand why you two must always quarrel.
 You've known him for a long time, and he's a good man."